Sometimes old is just as good as new

 We, unfortunately, can’t answer that.

-As the novel coronavirus, COVID-19, changes our very lives in ways we've never before experienced, we've received a steady flow of cancellations and postponements, including Nick and I's favorite baseball season.
+As the new novel coronavirus, COVID-19, changes our very lives in ways we’ve never before experienced, we’ve received a steady flow of cancellations and postponements, including Nick and my favorite: baseball season.

 But more than that, we wondered what our jobs would entail with no sporting events to write stories about the next few months.